Aji Fantasy Peppers – A Super Productive Variety!

 If you are tired of growing the same old jalapeños and sweet bells, the aji fantasy pepper may be just what you need.
-This pepper comes from the Capsicum baccatum species and has unique flavor profile.
+This pepper comes from the Capsicum baccatum species and has a unique flavor profile.

 Aji fantasy peppers ripe